benwr/soanm/README.md

   systems, which can be complicated. `soanm` doesn't require anything fancier than shell scripting, and lets you write code in any language you want as long as you ensure it's installed properly first.
-You'll also likely need an additional tool for managing your secrets.
+You'll also likely need an additional tool for managing your secrets, while with `soanm` you can pipe them safely to the new host from the old one.